strikoder/Linum/README.md

-# Linum
+# Linum (WIP)
-For more information visit www.rebootuser.com
+In this repo I'm gonna add my special touch & flavours to the linux enum For more information visit www.rebootuser.com & the original repo

 Note: Export functionality is currently in the experimental stage.